 With Airsoft replicas closely resembling real firearms, it brings to mind the possibilities of other similarities between the two.
 While it may be the furthest thing from most people minds, it may make some folks wonder, can Airsoft guns kill?

-No. Airsoft guns cannot kill.
-Airsoft guns fire plastic BBs at a low velocity than that which would be needed to kill.
-Chances of this happening would be extremely rare and would be a freak occurrence.
+No, Airsoft guns cannot kill.
+Airsoft guns fire plastic BBs at a lower velocity than what would be needed to be lethal.
+Chances of a death occurring from an Airsoft hit would be extremely rare and would be a freak occurrence.

 I myself am not looking to use an Airsoft replica for killing.
 Most others aren’t either.
 While Airsoft guns are not designed to “kill”, they can indeed cause injury to people when not used properly or as intended.